Pawleys Island Chapel – Pawleys Island, South Carolina

 Originally home to the Pentecostal Holiness Church in nearby Georgetown, this quaint chapel did not arrive on Pawleys Island until the late 1940s, when it was dismantled and transported to the island.
-The chapel was carefully rebuilt by the Georgetown Laymen’s Association and dedicated on June 6, 1948.
+The chapel was carefully rebuilt by the Georgetown Laymen’s Association in 1946 and dedicated on June 6, 1948.
 It rests on land donated by Dr. and Mrs. J. H. Porter.

 The formal name of the church is the Pawleys Island House of Worship, though it is more commonly known as The Chapel.
 The small church managed to survive both Hurricane Hazel and Hurricane Hugo, and it continues to serve as the island’s only house of worship.
-It is also available for weddings – see contact information below!
+Services are held each Sunday at 10:00 a.m.

 SC Picture Project Contributors Reflect on Pawleys Island Chapel

 Contributor Treva Thomas Hamlin shares her experience capturing the middle photo: “The Pawleys Island Chapel has captured my eye for many summers.
 I love its simple elegance on the creek water’s edge as it beckons beach loving parishioners on a summer morning.”

 Angie Pack of Greenville took the above photo and says, “The sun was setting and the clouds looked beautiful across the marsh behind the chapel.
 The sun coming through the windows made it look as if the lights were on in the chapel.”